sandstorm-io/sandstorm-website/_posts/2017-03-02-security-review.md

 ### Conclusion

 We are excited to have received such a thorough security review.
 Some of the problems discovered were very obscure and we're impressed that DevCore was able to find them.
-We thank Audrey Tang and the Department of Cyber Security of of Taiwan for commissioning this review.
+We thank Audrey Tang and the Department of Cyber Security of Taiwan for commissioning this review.